 HIST 6370 (3).
 COLLOQUIUM: EUROPEAN HISTORY.
-A readings course covering the major problems in European history.
-Contact the department for more information.
+A reading course covering the major problems in European history.

 HIST 6371 (3).
 COLLOQUIUM: EUROPEAN HISTORY.
-A readings course covering the major problems in European history.
-Contact the department for more information.
+A reading course covering the major problems in European history.

 HIST 6372 (3).
-THE APOTHEOSIS OF CAESAR AND THE FALL OF THE ROMAN REPUBLIC.
-This research seminar investigates the fall of the Roman Republic and the rise of the Empire as a direct consequence of the life and death of Julius Caesar.
+THE APOTHEOSIS OF CAESAR AND THE FALL OF THE ROMAN REPUB-LIC.
+This research seminar investigates the fall of the Roman Republic and the rise of the Roman Empire as a direct consequence of the life and death of Julius Caesar.